radiostatic0/bravo-frames/README.md

 ~~Uses the Tweepy library for using the twitter API.~~ **Now running 100% API-free using browser automation with Selenium, because thanks Elon! :P**

+### files that are probably of the most interest to you, dear reader ###
-main_no_api.py - the bot code for the API-less version. main.py - the old, now unused bot code for the API version. scraper.py - a utility I made to scrape jbravo_frames' timeline for saving tweet ID's of previously posted frames
+- `main_no_api.py` - the bot code for the API-less version.
+- `main.py` - the original, now unused bot code for the API version.
+- `scraper.py` - a utility I made to scrape jbravo_frames' timeline for saving tweet ID's of previously posted frames. might be useful to someone, if it still works

 The directory id_logs contains one text document for each episode posted by the bot.
 It contains the frame number followed by the tweet ID corresponding to that frame.
 The tweet id can be used to make the link to that tweet.